harness/ff-android-client-sdk/README.md

 //get String evaluation
 val stringEvaluation: String = CfClient.getInstance().stringVariation("demo_string_evaluation", "demo_value")
 ```

+Note: These methods must not be executed on the application's main thread since they
+could trigger the network operations.

 ## _Register for events_
 This method provides a way to register a listener for different events that might be triggered by SDK, indicating specific change in SDK itself.